From Singleton Obstacles to Clutter: Translation Invariant Compositional Avoid Sets: Example: Dubins Car in a Repeated Clutter Field

 \subsection{Example conclusion}

-The Dubins-car example highlights the practical message of the paper.
-A single-obstacle avoid value learned once on a template ROI can be translated and reused in a repeated clutter field, both as an offline approximation tool for multi-obstacle value construction and as an online safety certificate around a nominal controller.
-The $1\times 2$ comparison shows that translation-based reuse can closely match a directly trained multi-obstacle value in a simple tiled setting, while the closed-loop rollout shows that the same construction can be deployed online as a lightweight safety filter.
-These results support the usefulness of the proposed translation-based framework and motivate blockwise refinement when obstacle interactions become stronger.
+The Dubins-car example illustrates the central idea of the paper: a single-obstacle avoid value function can be learned or computed once and subsequently translated and reused across a cluttered environment.
+The $1\times2$ comparison demonstrates that the resulting translation-based composition closely matches a directly learned multi-obstacle value function in a simple tiled setting, while requiring only a single template value.
+The closed-loop rollout further illustrates how the composed value can be used as an online safety certificate.
+Together, these results demonstrate the practical potential of translation-based reuse.